m-fakhry/comp304-24-25/Assignments/assign6.md

 ####  Lab

-- Implement a parser using predictive table for the above grammar.
+- Implement a parser using predictive table for the above (mathematical expressions) grammar.

     - Assume that the predictive parsing table for the above grammar is stored in a text file.
 You can build the table manually abd save it in a text file `parse_table.txt`.